In the first installment of our Visionaries Project, we interview brilliant writer, activist, and horror buff Sherronda J. Brown.

 We are living in an era of unfathomable news.

-Just this week, two disturbing headlines ran parallel in the media landscape.
-The first focused on the plight of migrants at the U.S.-Mexico border who, as Alexandria Ocasio-Cortez put it, are being held in concentration camps.
-The second circled around a spare, unflinching essay by E. Jean Carroll entitled "Hideous Men."
-In it, she states that Donald Trump raped her in a Bergdorf Goodman dressing room.
+Every week, disturbing headlines run parallel in the media landscape.
+From the plight of migrants at the U.S.-Mexico border who, as Alexandria Ocasio-Cortez put it, are being held in concentration camps to the world's most powerful men abusing their power, we become numb to bad news.
+When E. Jean Carroll published her essay titled "Hideous Men," in which she recounted how Donald Trump raped her in a Bergdorf Goodman dressing room, that claim didn't even make the front page of the New York Times.

 Like Tolentino, I also didn't read the Carroll story for several days.
 My eyes glossed over the headline, and it barely even had an affect on me, partly because I've lost faith in the possibility that Trump will ever be taken down by the word of any woman.
 But I also chose not to see it; as I later realized, I have grown comfortable with stories like this.
 I have learned to compartmentalize media stories like it, separating them from reality so I don't have to think about their implications.
 In other words, I'm suffering from bad news burnout.